Matty-El/velo-route/README.md

 #### Colours

-A simple colour palette using #202020 for backgrounds and #fefefe for text to provide a good contrast whilst avoiding the potential eyestrain of using pure black and white.
-Images are used to add colour to the website and have been specifically chosen to emphasise the outdoor aspect of trail running.
+A simple colour palette using #263238 for navigation and footer backgrounds and #fafafa for text to provide a good contrast whilst avoiding the potential eyestrain of using pure black and white.
+Images are used to add colour to the website.

 #### Typography

 Raleway font has been utilised for all text across the website.
 This is a simple and modern font available from the Google Fonts library which is unobtrusive and easy to read.
 Font Awesome icons have been utilised for icons throughout the site.

+---

 ## Features